Dejan Vasiljevic: National team career

 Vasiljevic has represented Australia at several international tournaments.
 In the 2013 FIBA Oceania U16 Tournament, he averaged 20 points per game.
 He won a silver medal at the 2014 FIBA Under-17 World Championship in Dubai and was named to the all-tournament team after averaging 17.4 points and 6.6 rebounds per game.
 At the 2015 FIBA Under-19 World Championship in Heraklion, Vasiljevic averaged 13.3 points and 3.1 rebounds per game.

-In 2019, he helped his team win bronze at the Summer Universiade in Italy, scoring 33 points in the consolation win against Israel.
+In 2019, Vasiljevic helped Australia win bronze at the Summer Universiade in Italy, scoring 33 points in the consolation win against Israel.